 And that’s it!

 Now you know how to paint a motorcycle helmet step by step guide.

-The next time you want to repaint your motorcycle helmet, follow this article and if any confusion arises, you can also watch YouTube videos of other people who have done it themselves first.
+The next time you want to repaint a helmet, follow this article and if any confusion arises, you can also watch YouTube videos of other people who have done it themselves first.
 The process may vary depending on the type of helmet but the overall method will always be the same as described in this comprehensive guide.

 So, have fun painting your helmet!